 Cucumber raita is a delicious creamy condiment which is served with dishes where curries are available.
 While the curries are spiced and hot, cucumber raita is cooling and refreshing.
 As it is served chilled, the cold yogurt helps to neutralize spicy food allowing one to enjoy even more spices.

 At my favourite banana leaf rice restaurant located in Kuala Lumpur, cucumber raita is served as one of the basic dishes.
 Besides that, other basic dishes such as stir-fry cabbage with turmeric, rasam and fried snake gourd (no snakes used) are also served along with rice and a selection of curries.
-A refill of the basic dishes are given without any additional charges.
+Refills of the basic dishes are given without any additional charges.

-1. More or less yogurt
+More or less yogurt

 I noticed how cucumber raita in Malaysia has very little yogurt.
 It is neither good nor bad as having a lot or a bit of yogurt is actually a matter of preference.
 In fact, I had only learned to love yogurt just recently.

-If you do not want too much yogurt or like cucumber raita to be less creamy, use half of the recommended amount.
+If you do not want too much yogurt or would like cucumber raita to be less creamy, use half of the recommended amount.
 Regardless of the amount of yogurt used, chill it for at least 30 minutes before serving.

-2. Remove the seeds of the cucumber
+Remove the seeds of the cucumber